What is the National Clinical Assessment and how to prepare? UKFPO FY1

 FAQs

-I have passed PLAB.
-Do I still need to take the Clinical Assessment?
+I have passed PLAB 1 and PLAB 2.
+Do I still need to sit the NCA?

-I have failed PLAB but passed the Clinical Assessment.
+I failed PLAB but passed the NCA.
 Can I still start Foundation training?

-A successful National Clinical Assessment result is valid for two years.
+A successful Clinical Assessment result is valid for two years.

 How Arora Medical Education Can Support You